 I’m getting an error on my A&D connected device.

 For a description of the error on your A&D device, please refer to the user guide for a list of symbols, errors and troubleshooting steps.

 What happens if I get a new phone / device?

-On your new device, download the A&D Connect app and sign into your account with the same account information as your previous device.
+On your new device, download the A&D Heart Track app and sign into your account with the same account information as your previous device.
 Your data will populate from the A&D Cloud platform.
 If you’ve forgotten your password, tap the “Forgot password” link and follow the on screen instructions.